konveyor/eng-kbase/content/posts/krm-functions-with-velero-plugins.md

 ### Performance improvement phase
 This Phase was development of a new plugin type BackupMultiItems and RestoreMultiItems to the Velero Plugins that will allow a plugin author to take in a list of resources, execute KRM functions, and return a list of items with translated data to be included in the backup.
 After adding a new plugin to accept a list of resources, modify the Velero Controller to pass in to this plugin type a list of resources so that we achieve performance enhancement by reducing the amount of plugin calls.

+### Demo
+The following demo shows an example of how to backup restore an application with the plugins modified to run KRM functions .
+The repositories and code which is modified is also highlighted in the demo.

 ### References
 [Openshift-Velero-Plugin-Changes](https://github.com/openshift/openshift-velero-plugin/pull/160 "Openshift-Velero-Plugin-Changes")
 [Velero Controller code](https://github.com/vmware-tanzu/velero "Velero Controller code") [KRM Plugin Functions Repository](https://github.com/chaitanyab2311/plugin-krm-functions "KRM Plugin Functions Repository")